-The newly created Windows Server user can now connect to the server via RDP.
+Now, the newly created Windows Server user can connect to the server using RDP.